Ryan Hickey, Director of Digital Strategy.

 “Strategy” is probably the most overused word in business, and is perhaps one of the least understood.
 While I believe that strategy can never be “right” or “wrong,” there are definitely better and worse ones.
 I believe that properly understood, it’s simply a coherent set of justified reasons for pursuing one set of activities over another.
 This requires a thorough examination of all the available data & evidence, tackling the most recondite questions a business faces, determining realistic goals, and challenging some of the assumptions prior work was founded on.

-What's the role of relying opinions to make strategic decisions?
+What's the role of relying on opinions to make strategic decisions?

 Mere opinion isn’t enough.
 We should look at the evidence the analytics provide.
 I’m a firm believer in being guided by data.
 A site’s traffic, bounce rate, and funnel performance all tell a story about how effective the digital marketing efforts are.
 Strategy is a response to that story, the blueprint that seeks to take those numbers from where they are to where the business’ goals would like them to be.
 It’s a process of continuous refinement, adjusting and modifying your efforts until the desired results are achieved.